 Built in the early 1960s, the junction was not designed to accommodate today’s dense traffic volumes.
 Despite continuous maintenance and repairs, the load-bearing capacity of the engineering structures is fast-deteriorating due to the ongoing heavy traffic.
 Using Building Information Modelling (BIM) software, a team of transport infrastructure consultants, transport planners, designers and traffic specialists are working together to optimise the traffic management and refurbish the route in coming years, while increasing traffic safety and mitigating noise and air pollution for local residents as well as the impact on the environment.

 Arup was appointed by Germany’s state-owned project management company DEGES as the overall BIM manager for the project.
-The use of digital modelling software is enabling the team – comprising fifteen consultants and the client – to work collaboratively on this complex project and to develop a balanced preferred route option, which will be further optimised and detailed by spring 2019 as a basis for planning and legislation requirements and for public enquiry.
+The use of digital modelling software is enabling the team – comprising fifteen consultants and the client – to work collaboratively on this complex project and to develop a balanced preferred route option, which will be further optimised and detailed by the end of 2020 as a basis for planning and legislation requirements and for public enquiry.